DynamoDS/DynamoPrimerNew/11_developer_primer/3_developing_for_dynamo/7-updating-your-packages-and-dynamo-libraries-for-dynamo-3x-Net8.md

 Dotnet/.NET is the runtime that powers the C# language that Dynamo is written in.
 We have updated to a modern version of this runtime along with the rest of the Autodesk ecosystem.

-You can read more in our blog post [here](https://dynamobim.org/dynamo-on-net-8/):
+You can read more in [our blog post](https://dynamobim.org/dynamo-on-net-8/).
 ***

 ### Package Compatibility: <a href="#package-compatibility" id="package-compatibility"></a>